MouseLand/facemap/README.md

 If you are on Yosemite Mac OS, PyQt doesn't work, and you won't be able to install FaceMap.
 More recent versions of Mac OS are fine.

 The software has been heavily tested on Ubuntu 18.04, and less well tested on Windows 10 and Mac OS.
 Please post an issue if you have installation problems.
-Also, try to follow the instructions that `pip` provides if more drivers are needed to run `pims`.
+Also, try to follow the instructions that `pip` provides if more drivers are needed to run `ffmpeg` / `pims`.

 **Dependencies:**